Summary

 A Planhat user cannot authorize greater access than they have in their Role.

-(2) an external application requests access to the "default" scope, which means all these permissions
+An external application requests access to the "default" scope, which means all of these permissions

 Example 2: dynamic permissions

-Let's take a look at the process where the "Enable dynamic permissions" toggle switch has been turned on (by a "Super Admin" - Planhat staff member) for the OAuth Client.
+Let's take a look at the process where the "Enable Admin-level Permission Control" toggle switch is turned off for the OAuth Client.

-Remember, if dynamic permissions have been enabled, then you don't specify any permissions within the OAuth Client.
-Instead, the permissions are dynamically configured by each user connecting via it.
+Remember, in this case, you don't specify any permissions within the OAuth Client.
+Instead, the permissions are dynamically configured by each user connecting to it.

 In this case, when a Planhat user goes to enable an external application/integration using this OAuth Client, the authorization modal/process looks slightly different.
 Rather than just being told the permissions being requested, with the ability to accept ("Authorize") or deny ("Cancel"), now they will actually select their choice of permissions here, as shown below.
 (Note that this is limited by the user's Role permissions, so they won't be able to give the external application access to data that they don't themselves have access to in Planhat.)

 Each user who connects will need to select the specific access that they want to grant.
-This means that users with different access levels in Planhat (e.g. a user with a CSM Role in Planhat will typically have fewer permissions enabled compared to a user with an Administrator Role) can all still authorize using the same OAuth Client, even if the external application requests the access of the "default" scope (meaning everything).
+This means that users with different access levels in Planhat (e.g. a user with a CSM Role in Planhat will typically have fewer permissions enabled compared to a user with an Administrator Role) can all still authorize using the same OAuth Client, even if the external application requests the access of the "default" scope (meaning everything) rather than "inclusive" (the intersection of OAuth Client permissions and Role permissions).

 Example 3: allow additional custom fields

-Finally, let's see what it can look like if the "Allow additional custom fields" toggle switch is enabled.
+Finally, let's see what it can look like if the "Enable custom fields across tenants" toggle switch is enabled (by a Planhat "Super Admin" - staff member).

 In this example, let's say that the OAuth Client has permissions enabled for the Company model - specifically View and Update (i.e. Edit) - and has this toggle switch turned on.

-For the connecting user, if they have access to additional custom fields on the Company model, their authorization model will look similar to this:
+For the connecting user, if they have access to additional custom fields on the Company model, their authorization modal will look similar to this:

 Clicking on "Custom fields - Grant additional field access" (annotated in green in the screenshot above) will open up a modal like this: